MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/Student/Resources/Challenge-00/CreateAzureVMWithVS.md

 3. In the Virtual machines page, select Create and then Azure virtual machine.
 The Create a virtual machine page opens.

-4. Under Instance details, enter myVM for the Virtual machine name and choose "Visual Studio 2022 Community on Windows 11 Enterprise"  for the Image.
+4. Under Instance details, enter myWorkshopVM for the Virtual machine name and choose the image "Visual Studio 2022 Community on Windows 11 Enterprise"  and for VM size select a size with 4vcpus and 16GB of memory.
 Leave the other defaults.

 ![Instance Details.](../../../Resources/Images/instance-details.png)